evolvingweb/custom_field_resize/README.md

 If you're committing your configuration to git, you'll need to run `drush config-export` to update the config in the filesystem and then commit.

+## Conclusion

+Though we've talked about resizing a _Text (Plain)_ or _varchar_ field in this tutorial, we can do the same for any field type which can be safely resized using SQL.
+In certain complex scenarios, it might be necessary to create a temporary table with the new data-structure, copy the existing data into that table with queries and once all the data has been copied successfully, replace the existing the table with the temporary table.

+Maybe someday we'll have this resizing feature in Drupal where Drupal will intelligently allow us to increase a field's size from it's field UI and only deny reduction of field size where there is a possibility of data loss.